-No replacement, repair or maintenance of a nonconforming use shall exceed 50% of the assessed value of the property at the time of the application, as determined by the Zoning Board of Appeals.
+No alteration or repair of a nonconforming use shall exceed 50% of the value of the property in a ten year period.

-The replacement, repair or maintenance shall comply with the design and materials standards of this Code to the maximum extent practicable.
+Replacement shall comply with the design and materials standards of this Code to the maximum extent practicable as determined by the Zoning Officer.